VET SC 7005RW - Clinical Research Project

-Learning & Teaching ModesA set of up to 4 introductory lectures on research planning and oral/poster/written presentation skills, research ethics, statistical and writing support and analysis of results.
+Learning & Teaching ModesA set of up to 6 introductory lectures on research planning, oral/poster/written presentation skills, research ethics, statistical and writing support and analysis of results.

 Weekly meeting with research advisor during semester (timing to be determined by advisor and student).
 Research activities as directed by the individual research plan and timetable of each student equivalent to approximately 6 hours per week for up to 10 weeks.

 Students will receive a course outline and will be required to keep a log of weekly activities, findings and progress which will be reviewed by the research advisor throughout and at the end of semester.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.A student enrolled in a 3 unit course, such as this, should expect to spend, on average 12 hours per week on the studies required.
 This includes both the formal contact time required to the course (e.g.,